Near-resonance Light Scattering from a High-density, Ultracold Atomic $^{87}$Rb Gas: Introduction

 \section{Introduction}

 Development of techniques to cool and trap atomic gases \cite{Metcalf,Grimm} has revolutionized many traditional atomic physics research areas and, at the same time, has stimulated new connections and types of interdisciplinary specialization.
-Even if one does not consider vital research involving quantum degenerate gases \cite{Pethick,Giorgini}, areas such as quantum information \cite{Bouwmeester,Lukin}, quantum optics \cite{Milonni,Marangos,Hau,Braje}, precision measurements \cite{Jin,Campbell,Ye}, plasma physics \cite{Rolston,Killian}, and molecular spectroscopy \cite{Carr,Weidemuller} have been transformed by the combination of ultracold experimental facility and theoretical understanding of the physical processes.
+In atomic physics, original efforts were primarily directed towards observation and research on Bose-Einstein Condensation \cite{Pethick,Giorgini,Pitaevskii}.
+In turn, this has stimulated a vast amount of research in a wide range of areas including quantum information science \cite{Bouwmeester,Lukin}, quantum optics \cite{Milonni,Marangos,Hau,Braje}, precision measurements \cite{Jin,Campbell,Ye}, plasma physics \cite{Rolston,Killian}, and molecular spectroscopy \cite{Carr,Weidemuller}.
+These areas, and others, have been transformed by the combination of ultracold experimental facility and theoretical understanding of the physical processes.
 Among the important characteristics of utilized atomic gases are the gas temperature, density, and spin polarization.
 For example, storage of individual photon wave packets in ultracold gases combines quantum optical techniques of coherent dark state formation and electromagnetically induced transparency to address a critical area of quantum information processing \cite{Lukin1,Kuzmich}.
 The lifetime of the atomic spin wave, which determines the storage time of the photonic information in the form of a dark state polariton, depends on the gas temperature, collision rates, and local magnetic environment.
 In another research area, photoassociative formation of ultracold diatomic molecules depends quadratically on the density of the parent ultracold atomic gas.
 Likewise, by initiating formation of an ultracold plasma in a high density atomic gas, one can attain strong coupling with sufficient ionization of the gas.